Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Introduction

-While quantum computers are anticipated to handle strongly correlated systems more effectively-providing a compelling rationale for their adoption, counterarguments emphasize potential limitations~\cite{critical_lims_sqd_2025}.
-Nonetheless, within the emerging paradigm of Quantum-Centric Super-Computing (QCSC)~\cite{sqd_first_paper}, where classical supercomputers are coupled with quantum computers in a hybrid framework, SQD has facilitated a series of further algorithmic advancements.
+While quantum computers are anticipated to handle strongly correlated systems more effectively, providing a compelling rationale for their adoption, counterarguments emphasize potential limitations~\cite{critical_lims_sqd_2025}.
+Nonetheless, within the emerging paradigm of Quantum-Centric Super-Computing (QCSC)~\cite{sqd_first_paper}, where the samples obtained from the quantum computers are further processed in classical super-computers in a hybrid methodological framework, SQD has facilitated a series of further algorithmic advancements.

-Recent developments in sample-based quantum algorithms include applications to materials simulation~\cite{Alexeev2024_QCSMaterials_sqd}, excited-state energy estimation~\cite{Barison2025_QCExcitedStates_SQD}, hybrid methods combining SQD with Krylov Subspace Diagonalization~\cite{Yoshioka2025KrylovDiagonalization} and QDrift~\cite{Campbell2019RandomCompiler}, leading to techniques such as Sample-based Krylov Quantum Diagonalization(SKQD)~\cite{Yu2025_SBKrylov} and SqDRIFT~\cite{piccinelli2025_sqdrift}.
-Additionally, methods like Handover Iterative VQE (HI-VQE)~\cite{hi_vqe_2024} have been developed to iteratively expand the configuration space, achieving chemical accuracy while sampling only a fraction of the symmetry space~\cite{hi_vqe_2024}, that is, configurations obeying number and spin symmetries.
+Recent developments in sample-based quantum algorithms include applications to materials simulation~\cite{Alexeev2024_QCSMaterials_sqd}, excited-state energy estimation~\cite{Barison2025_QCExcitedStates_SQD}, hybrid methods combining SQD with Krylov Subspace Diagonalization~\cite{Yoshioka2025KrylovDiagonalization} and QDrift~\cite{Campbell2019RandomCompiler}, leading to techniques such as Sample-based Krylov Quantum Diagonalization (SKQD)~\cite{Yu2025_SBKrylov}, Quantum Krylov using Unitary Decomposition (QKUD)~\cite{asthana2025quantumkrylovalgorithmusing} and SqDRIFT~\cite{piccinelli2025_sqdrift}.
+Additionally, methods have been developed to iteratively expand the configuration space, achieving chemical accuracy while sampling only a fraction of the symmetry space (configurations obeying number and spin symmetries)~\cite{hi_vqe_2024, Yoo2026extending_hi_vqe, Patra2026_PIGen, Patra2026mlcsg}, thereby reducing the classical computational costs as compared to SQD~\cite{sqd_first_paper}.